-Data/Parameter HGn Data unit GJ Description Quantity of heat cogenerated in power plant n Equations (14) Source of data Direct measurements Description of measurement methods and procedures to be Measure the steam (or other heat transfer medium) flow and physical properties, the steam, feedwater, and any condensate return flow and physical properties. applied Determine the respective enthalpies based on the temperatures, and pressure in the case of saturated or superheated vapors.
-Frequency of monitoring/recording Continuous monitoring, for parameters that are determined on an instantaneous basis, at least every 15 minutes, aggregated at least monthly.
-QA/QC procedures to be applied Cross-check measurement results with records for heat sold, fuel consumption records, and other energy measurements where relevant.
+Data/Parameter HGn Data unit GJ Description Quantity of heat cogenerated in power plant n Equations (14) Source of data Direct measurements Description of measurement methods and procedures to be applied Measure the flow and physical properties of the steam (or other heat transfer medium), feedwater, and any condensate return.
+Determine the respective enthalpies based on the temperatures and for saturated or superheated vapors, the pressure.
+Frequency of monitoring/recording Continuous monitoring; for parameters that are determined on an instantaneous basis, at least every 15 minutes, aggregated at least monthly QA/QC procedures to be applied Cross-check measurement results with records for heat sold, fuel consumption records, and other energy measurements where relevant.
 Purpose of data Calculation of baseline and project emissions Calculation method Steam tables or appropriate thermodynamic equations may be used to determine the enthalpy as a function of temperature and pressure.
 Use only well-established and published property tables for the enthalpy of steam (or other heat transfer medium).
-Comments This is only applicable to project activities where ${\rm CO}2$ emissions from cogeneration are allocated to heat and power.
+Comments This is only applicable to project activities where CO_2 emissions from cogeneration are allocated to heat and power.